diversario/connect-mongostore/README.md

     make test

-The tests use a database called `connect-mongostore-test`.
+The tests use a database called `connect-mongostore-test`. `make test` **does not** run replica set tests.

+To run all tests including replica set tests:

+    make test-rs

-Note that replica set tests will fail unless you 1) have a replica set, and 2) set the address of that replica set in `connect-mongostore.test.js` file.
+Note that replica set tests will fail unless you 1) have a replica set, and 2) set the address of that replica set either in `CM_REPL_SET_HOST` environment variable or directly in `connect-mongostore.test.js` file.

 You can check code coverage report by running

     make coverage

+or

+    make coverage-rs

+for coverage with replica set tests.

 Coverage report will be in `reports/lcov-report/index.html` file.